blacklightpy/vaultofknowledge/03. Culture/Culture/Taoism.md

 I first heard of this from Alan Watts
 Gotta look deeper into what this is about

+While Buddhism considers desires are to be eliminated, Taoism considers that desires distract one from finding unity with the material world as it is.
+Further, Mahayana, Zen and Vajra Yaana consider the ego as non-existent and the material world as an illusion, while Taoism considers the ego as a part of the material world.
 # Foundational Books
 - Books
 	- Tao Te Ching